Eyewitness account

 Third hurdle!

 Back in the car once again, we tailed the convoy.
 Tu Do Street (now Dong Khoi), once bustling with tourists and foreigners was then a ghost town.
-Over the bridge we slid onto a less-wealthy district 4 (a mile apart, but miles apart).
+Over the bridge we slid onto a less-wealthy district 4 (only a mile apart, but miles apart).
 At maximum speed, impossible today, the lead bus skidded suddenly then made a sharp left to Pier 5.
-Had my brother failed to floor the Simca, leaving no gap between bumper-to-bumper, we would have been cut off.
-Those drivers always had ready a bottle of Scotch to bribe the guards who perhaps couldn’t care less about a convoy with car in the rear (later that morning 4:58AM, the last 11 marines tossed tear gas instead of liquor down the US embassy stairs after locking up decade-long involvement).
+Had my brother failed to floor the over occupied car bumper-to-bumper, we would have been cut off.

 CLUB NAUTIQUE PARKING